 Overview of summary-based search and pivot acceleration

-Splunk Enterprise is capable of generating reports on massive amounts of data.
+Splunk software is capable of generating reports on massive amounts of data.
 However, the amount of time it takes to compute such reports is directly proportional to the number of events they summarize.
 Plainly put, it can take a lot of time to report on very large datasets.
 If you only have to do this on an occasional basis, the length of time may not be an issue.
 But running such reports on a regular schedule (or using them as the basis for panels in popular dashboards) is impractical--and this impracticality only increases exponentially as more and more users in your organization run similar reports.

 To efficiently report on large volumes of data, you need to create data summaries that are populated by the results of background runs of the search upon which the report is based.
 When you next run the report against data that has been summarized in this manner, it should complete significantly faster, because the summaries are much smaller than the original events from which they were generated.